HGH Questions and Answers

-Does HGH help to improve libido and sexual function?
-Human growth hormone is known to improve libido and sexual function, as well as improve testosterone in men, and improve estrogen, progesterone, and testosterone in women.
+Human growth hormone is known to improve libido, and it may have a positive effect on other hormones such as testosterone, estrogen, and progesterone.
 We have had numerous positive reports from men and women in this regard.
-In fact, if a couple seems to no longer be as interested in sex and one of them decides to take HGH therapy their spouse may also wish to consider it.
-The reason is because the one having HGH therapy will probably become more interested in sex.
+In fact, if a couple seems to no longer be as interested in sex and one of them decides to take HGH therapy their partner may also wish to consider it.
+The reason is because the one having the therapy will probably become more interested in sex.

-Can HGH improve the symptoms of menopause?
 It may.
-For more information please see our page about HGH and Menopause.
+For more information please see our page about HGH and menopause.

-Can HGH products make the pituitary gland lazy?
-Only the HGH injections can cause the pituitary gland to become lazy because only they can give the body an amount of human growth hormone that can replace that made naturally by the pituitary gland.
-If the body receives the HGH it needs through injection, the pituitary gland won't release as much.
-The only human growth hormone contained in any non-injection product is homeopathic HGH, so the amount used is very small.
+Only the HGH injections can cause the pituitary gland to become lazy because only they can provide all the growth hormone the body needs.
+If the body receives all the HGH it needs through injection, the pituitary gland won't need to produce it.
+The only human growth hormone contained in any non-injection product is in homeopathic form and should work with the pituitary gland rather than make it lazy.
 For this reason all non-injection products cannot cause the pituitary gland to become lazy.
 More information: How Homeopathic HGH Sprays Work.